opendihu/opendihu/doc/sphinx/user/installation.rst

 Then, scons will download and install everything for a while.
 It runs the unit tests using 1, 2 and 6 processes.
 Then, it compiles all examples.
 As soon as the unit tests are being compiled, the installation has finished and you can abort the process.
 Or, you can wait for it to finish.

-If some of the dependencies were not found this is not a problem, e.g. if precice fails, you'll not be able to use precice but everything else still works.
+If some of the dependencies were not found this is not a problem, e.g. if preCICE fails, you'll not be able to use preCICE but everything else still works.

 You can also execute `make release` to only build the release target.
 This is enough if you don't aim at developing the C++ code.